327qabot/Information-1/Project/A5_web.md

 </h1>

-In this assignment, you will test the prototype (with features R4, R5, R6) you built in Assignment 2 using the test cases you created in Assignment 1.
+In this assignment, you will test the prototype (with features R4, R5, R6) you built in Assignment 4 using the test cases you created in Assignment 1.
 You should proceed as follows:

 ### QA Lead Setups

+(Your team can choose a different lead this time if anyone else is interested.)

 1. If you haven't done so, please add `327qabot` to your repo as a contributor.
 This cute little bot will help us gather information and statistics of all the repos, monitor activities/build-status, and interact with your team to facilitate PRs.